Dunstaffnage Castle

 • Style: Perfect for history enthusiasts.

 • How to get there: 10-minute drive from Oban.
-There is a large free car park next to the Beach Café and SAMS building and a free car park for the castle.
-Buses from Oban (West Coast Motors) regular arrive from Oban and stop at MacCallum Court bus stop in Dunbeg (approximately 15-minute walk to Dunbeg beach).
+There are large free car parks next to the Beach Café and the SAMS building, as well as a free car park for the castle.
+Buses from Oban (West Coast Motors) regularly arrive from Oban and stop at the MacCallum Court bus stop in Dunbeg (approximately 15-minute walk to Dunbeg beach).

 • What to pack: sturdy footwear and weatherproof clothing if wanting to do longer walks in the nearby woodland and to climb the castle towers.

-• Best time of year to visit: Anytime – ensure you check opening times depending on the month, as they are more limited in the winter.
+• Best time of year to visit: Anytime – check opening times by month, as they are more limited in the winter.

 • Facilities: There is a free car park next to the SAMS building and a Beach Café within the same building.
-There are free toilets on site open within SAMS building opening hours.
+There are free toilets on site, open during SAMS building hours.
 There is also a free car park next to the castle drive entrance and toilets within the admission block

 Plan Your Visit